Susan M. Eveland, University Registrar

 Credit by Examination

 Credit by examination allows formally admitted undergraduate students to challenge undergraduate university courses without registering for the courses.
 Students seeking to receive credit by examination must be registered for the term in which the exam is given.
 Credit by examination may be earned only in courses whose content is identified by title in the University of Oregon catalog.
 Students should contact first the Office of the Registrar to complete an Academic Requirements Committee petition to determine eligibility for credit by examination.
 Students then obtain faculty and department approvals before the exam can be scheduled.
-Students are billed an examination fee of $60 per course.
+Students are billed an examination fee of $25 per credit.

 Successful credit by examination is shown as transfer credit on the UO transcript and may be recorded as a pass (P) or graded (A, B, C, D), consistent with the options listed in the class schedule.
 Credit by examination may not be counted toward the satisfaction of the graduation residency requirement or for fulfillment of the requirement to complete 45 credits graded A, B, C, D at the University of Oregon.
 However, credit by examination may be counted toward the requirement to complete 168 credits graded A, B, C, D, P* from all institutions attended.